-I’m just back from three busy weeks in Sicily, circling the island to put the finishing touches on our upcoming Rick Steves Sicily guidebook (available in spring 2019).
-For those who just can’t wait for the book to come out, here are my 10 favorite practical tips for traveling in Sicily.
+In the spring of 2018, I spent three busy weeks in Sicily, circling the island to put the finishing touches on our brand-new Rick Steves Sicily guidebook — which is available now.
+Throughout that trip, I collected 10 favorite practical tips for traveling in Sicily.
 Special thanks to the book’s co-author, Sarah Murdoch, and contributing author Alfio di Mauro for their hard work and abundant insights.
 Amuni!

 Visit a mix of big cities, smaller towns, and countryside sights.